CodedSketch: A Coding Scheme for Distributed Computation of Approximated Matrix Multiplication: Introduction

 Conventionally, the effect of stragglers has been mitigated by using redundancy in computing.
 This means that every task is executed over more than one machine, and the results are fetched from the fastest ones.
-More recently, it is shown that coding can be more effective in coping with stragglers in terms of minimizing the \emph{recovery threshold}, defined as the total number of worker nodes that we need to wait for to be able to recover the final result~\cite{speed,high,Polynomial,entangle, opt-recovery, short, Multi-Party, Multi-Party2, sketch}.
-In~\cite{speed,high}, it is suggested that in matrix multiplication, one or both matrices are coded separately using maximum distance separable (MDS) codes.
+More recently, it is shown that coding can be more effective in coping with stragglers in terms of minimizing the \emph{recovery threshold}, defined as the total number of worker nodes that the master node needs to wait for to be able to recover the final result~\cite{speed,high,Polynomial,entangle, opt-recovery, short, Multi-Party, Multi-Party2, sketch, sparse, lagrange}.
+In~\cite{speed,high}, it is suggested that in matrix multiplication, one or both of the matrices are coded separately using maximum distance separable (MDS) codes.
 In \cite{Polynomial}, \emph{polynomial codes} have been proposed to code each matrix, such that the result of the multiplications across worker nodes become also MDS coded.
-The \emph{short-dot} technique has been presented in \cite{short}, where coded redundancy is added to the computation, where the effort is to keep the coded matrices sparse and thus reduce the load of the computation.
+The \emph{short-dot} technique has been presented in \cite{short}, where coded redundancy is added to the computation, and the effort is to keep the coded matrices sparse and thus reduce the load of the computation.
 In \cite{entangle}, an extension of the polynomial codes, known as \emph{entangled polynomial codes}, has been proposed that admits flexible partitioning of each matrix and minimizes the number of unwanted computations.
+The general version of entangled polynomial codes is proposed in~\cite{opt-recovery}, this means a coding scheme is introduced to multiply more than two matrices.
 In~\cite{sparse}, coded sparse matrix multiplication is proposed for the case where the result of the multiplication is sparse.
 In~\cite{Multi-Party, Multi-Party2}, coded schemes have been used to develop multi-party computation scheme to calculate arbitrary polynomials of massive matrices, while preserving privacy of the data.
 In~\cite{lagrange}, a universal coding technique, \emph{Lagrange Code}, is developed to code across several parallel computations of an arbitrary polynomial function, without communication across worker nodes.
-To derive an approximate result of the matrix multiplication over a single server, in~\cite{Compressed}, it is proposed to use the count-sketch method, concatenated with fast Fourier transform to reduce complexity.
-To review count-sketch methods, see~\cite{findfrequent2,findfrequent}, or Subsection~\ref{prelim} on preliminaries in this paper.
-In~\cite{sketch}, the \emph{OverSketch} method has been proposed where some extra count-sketches are used, as a redundancy, to mitigate stragglers in a distributed setting.
+In~\cite{Grad_Dimakis}, a coded computing framework is proposed to mitigate the effect of stragglers in the distributed gradient descent algorithm.
+Since in SGD, the algorithm works even with the approximate result, in~\cite{grad_app_dimakis} an approximate variant of the gradient coding in a straggler-resistant distributed setting is introduced using expander graphs.
+In~\cite{grad_app}, a fundamental trade-off among the computation load, error of computed gradient, and the number of stragglers is proposed.
+Similarly, there are many applications which process large-scale matrices, and computing the exact result of matrix multiplication is not required.
+In those cases, computing approximated matrix multiplication may significantly decrease the required number of worker nodes and computation load.
+To derive an approximated result of the matrix multiplication over a single server, linear sketching as a randomized method can be applied \cite{woodruff2014sketching,mahoney2011randomized,clarkson2009numerical}.
+Linear sketching is an approach to reduce the dimension of the input matrices by multiplying them by a random matrix with certain properties.
+Also, in~\cite{Compressed}, it is proposed to use the count-sketch method, concatenated with fast Fourier transform to reduce multiplication complexity.
+Count-Sketch is a hashing-based approach of developing linear sketching to reduce the size of the input vector such that it can be recovered with a certain accuracy.
+Count-sketch method can be particularly efficient in massive computing, machine learning and statistics \cite{wang2017sketched,liu2020learned}.
+To review count-sketch method, see~\cite{findfrequent2,findfrequent}, or Subsection~II-A on preliminaries in this paper.
+In~\cite{sketch}, the \emph{OverSketch} method has been proposed where some extra count-sketches are used, as a redundancy, to mitigate stragglers in a distributed setting (see Remark~\ref{remark5} for further discussion).